ltrgoddard/thesis/temp.markdown

 preferred to one merely antedating the subject because it avoids a seeming ‘loophole’, through which the correlationist might argue that

-> one’s individual birth and death occurs within a time which is woven
+> \singlespacing one’s individual birth and death occurs within a time
-> from intersubjectivity—the time of the community of consciousnesses,
+> which is woven from intersubjectivity—the time of the community of
-> which means that to be born and to die is to be born and to die for
+> consciousnesses, which means that to be born and to die is to be born
-> other consciousnesses, and hence to be deployed in a becoming which is
+> and to die for other consciousnesses, and hence to be deployed in a
-> once more reducible to its givenness for a community of egos.
+> becoming which is once more reducible to its givenness for a community
+> of egos.

 Yet as Meillassoux rightly points out, ‘this rejoinder is a desperate sophism, which reduces emergence and perishing to whatever the other